 Hodson continues to provide context for what the U=U consensus statement means for many people living with HIV: “Those of us with diagnosed HIV have had to live with the idea that our bodies are dangerous.
 This has had a profound emotional impact on many people.
 Many people who live with the virus face not just sexual but also social rejection as a result.
 In some countries having sex without disclosing HIV status is criminalised, regardless of whether there is a risk of transmission.
 Ignorance about transmission risk means that people are turned away from services, such as tattooists, or even denied medical treatment.
 No other sexually transmitted infection carries the same power to strike fear into the hearts of the population.”

 The full consensus statement is issued by the Prevention Access Campaign, founders of the Undetectable = Untransmittable (U=U) community, which includes and is endorsed by many of Australia’s AIDS councils, peak bodies, other HIV organisations and community groups.
-As a taste of what they’ve all endorsed, this excerpt sums it up nicely: “There is now evidence-based confirmation that the risk of HIV transmission from a person living with HIV (PLHIV), who is on Antiretroviral Therapy (ART) and has achieved an undetectable viral load in their blood for at least 6 months is negligible to non-existent.”
+As a taste of what they’ve all endorsed, this excerpt sums it up nicely: “There is now evidence-based confirmation that the risk of HIV transmission from a person living with HIV (PLHIV), who is on Antiretroviral Therapy (ART) and has achieved an undetectable viral load in their blood for at least 6 months is negligible to non-existent.
+(Negligible is defined as: so small or unimportant as to be not worth considering; insignificant.)”

 And if you do happen to check out the Prevention Access Campaign’s FAQs, they really do justice to something we’ve thought about a lot – is the risk really zero?
 Their answer: “In real world terms, yes the risk is zero.
 In theoretical terms, the risk is a tiny fraction close to zero.
 The challenge is that scientific studies can never prove the risk is zero.
 Through statistical analysis that number will keep getting closer and closer to zero.
 Researchers agree that because the actual HIV transmission risk is either zero or extremely close to zero, a person with HIV with an undetectable viral load is considered ‘not infectious’ to their sexual partners.”